4.50% effective Dec 1, 2022

 Farm Credit Illinois (FCI) offers a Voluntary Advance Conditional Payment Program (known as “Funds Held”) that provides certain borrowers with the opportunity to make advance payments on designated loans in compliance with FCA Regulation 614.4175.

 FCI offers this program for the benefit and convenience of borrowers who desire to make advance payments.
 The following terms and conditions apply to all Funds Held unless the loan agreement or related documents between FCI and the borrower provide for other limitations.
-FCI may change these terms and conditions of the Funds Held Program.
+FCI reserves the right, in its discretion, to change these terms and conditions of the Funds Held Program, or terminate the Funds Held Program in its entirety, at any time.

 The Funds Held Program is not available on loans of $10 million and greater, or on short term loans.
 Some stockholders may be excluded from eligibility in the Funds Held Program as a condition of loan approval.
 Other restrictions also may apply.